Etonchev/Telerik_CSharpPart1/README.md

-# TelerikHomework
+# TelerikHomework - C# Part One

-Complete soltions for Telerik homework for the course C# Programmer
+Complete soltions for Telerik homework for the course C# Part One